the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/reverse-sort.md

 ## Reverse Sort

 **Task:** The sort feature works, but the ordering only includes one direction.
-Implement a reverse sort when the button is clicked twice, so it becomes a toggle between normal (ascending) and reverse (descending) sort.
+Implement a reverse sort when a sort button is clicked twice, so it becomes a toggle between normal (ascending) and reverse (descending) sort.

 **Optional Hints:**